 After running Hyper-V, click Action / New / Virtual Machine to start the virtual computer creation wizard.

-When the VM wizard opens, you can click Finish if you want an automatic virtual machine to be created with default settings, or click Next to prepare a manual VM.
+When the VM wizard opens, click Finish if you want an automatic virtual machine to be created with default settings, or click Next to prepare a manual VM.

-Type the name in the Name field of the Windows operating system and if you want to set the installation location to an external storage unit, select the relevant option and specify the location by clicking the Browse button.
+Type the name in the Name field of the Windows operating system.
+For those seeking to designate an external storage unit as the installation location, select the corresponding option and effortlessly specify the desired area by clicking the Browse button.

-When you install an old system in the Generation selection window, you must select Generation 1.
-Because older systems do not support UEFI firmware.
-If you are going to install a newer system such as Windows 10, you can enable UEFI by selecting Generation 2.
+When you install an old system in the Generation selection window, you must select Generation 1 because older systems do not support UEFI firmware.
+If you install a newer system, such as Windows 10, you can enable UEFI by selecting Generation 2.

-You must choose Generation 1 as Windows Vista does not support UEFI by default.
-There are some resources on the Internet that Vista also supports UEFI installation methods.
+You must choose Generation 1, as Windows Vista does not support UEFI by default—some resources on the Internet show that Vista also supports UEFI installation methods.

 However, in our article, we choose the BIOS-based Generation 1 because we will install it with an original Vista image.

-If you are going to use another guest machine other than a Windows Vista virtual machine on your host computer, you can make more administrative resource allocation by enabling the Dynamic Memory feature.
+Use another guest machine other than a Windows Vista virtual machine on your host computer.
+You can make more administrative resource allocations by enabling the Dynamic Memory feature.

-If you are going to use only one VM in Hyper-V, disable the Dynamic Memory feature for performance and write the RAM size allocated to the VM in the Startup Memory field.
+If you will use only one VM in Hyper-V, turn off the Dynamic Memory feature for performance and write the RAM size allocated to the VM in the Startup Memory field.

-By default, the virtual disk size is set to 127 GB, but if you are installing your guest system for testing purposes only, you can set the virtual HDD capacity to 50 GB.
+By default, the virtual disk size is set to 127 GB.
+Still, if you install your guest system for testing purposes only, you can select the virtual HDD capacity of 50 GB.

 After adding the Windows image file to the VM, click Next to continue.

-After preparing the virtual machine, before adding an old network adapter, open the Virtual Switch Manager and create an external switch.
+After preparing the virtual machine, open the Virtual Switch Manager before adding an old network adapter and creating an external switch.

-Type a name for the External Switch and configure the External Network setting as your host’s adapter connected to the Internet and apply the settings.
+Type a name for the External Switch, configure the External Network setting as your host’s adapter connected to the Internet, and apply the settings.

-Open the settings of the virtual machine you created in Hyper-V, select the Network Adapter device and click the Remove button, then apply the action.
+Please open the settings of the virtual machine you created in Hyper-V. Once there, locate the Network Adapter device and proceed to click on the Remove button.
+Finally, apply the action to complete the process.